RaphaelIT7/gmod-holylib/README.md

 Finishes the active Entity/Usermessage.
 If you don't call this, the message won't be sent!
 (And the engine might throw a tantrum) A direct engine bind to `IVEngineServer::MessageEnd`

-#### HolyLib.BroadcastCustomMessage(number type, string name, bf_write buffer)
-Sends a custom net message to all clients.
-This function allows you send any netmessage you want.
-You should know what your doing since this function doesn't validate anything.
-You can find all valid types in the [protocol.h](https://github.com/RaphaelIT7/gmod-holylib/blob/main/source/sourcesdk/protocol.h#L86-L145)

-#### HolyLib.SendCustomMessage(number type, string name, bf_write buffer, Player ply / number userID)
-Same as BroadcastCustomMessage but it only sends it to the specific player.

 #### HolyLib.InvalidateBoneCache(Entity ent)
 Invalidates the bone cache of the given entity.